open-mmlab/mmengine/README.md

 <details>
 <summary>Create Metrics</summary>

-For validation and testing purposes, we need to define a **Metric** to evaluate the accuracy of the model.
+For validation and testing purposes, you need to define a **Metric** to , for example, evaluate the accuracy of the model.
 This metric needs to inherit from `BaseMetric` and implement the `process` and `compute_metrics` methods.

 ```python
 from mmengine.evaluator import BaseMetric